-Whether you are a traditional person, or wanting to learn about teachings and customs, you may have questions for the knowledge keepers at this time.
-Here are some questions you might have if you are pregnant or a new parent:
+Whether you are a traditional person, or wanting to learn about teachings and customs, you may have questions for tradition keepers at this time.
+Here are some questions pregnant women and new parents can have:

 - In my culture, are there things I should do or not do during pregnancy? - Does my community have ceremonies for when a baby is born and when a baby is named? - Are there traditional medicines that are helpful during pregnancy?